K37722/aur/docs/best-practices/README.md

 # Aurora best practice documentation bundle

 This directory is intended to store a Markdown export of the Aurora framework best practice guides.
-Because the automated evaluation environment cannot reach the public documentation site, the content is not checked into the repository.
+The repository already includes a complete HTML mirror of the public documentation under `offline-docs/`, so you can browse the content immediately.
+Use this folder when you want a Markdown version that can be annotated alongside the codebase.

 Use the downloader script to mirror the curated set of pages listed in `data/best_practices_paths.txt` into this folder: